NShanks/ffsite/README.md

 python manage.py run_playoff_elimination --week=15
 What it does:

-Finds all active playoff teams for that week.
+Finds all active UltimatePlayoffEntry teams for that week.

 Gets their scores from the WeeklyScore table.